Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S2 Develop An NFTs Collection/Lesson2.md

 - In General:

 - Now that we know what an NFT is and what they're all about, let's move into setting up our work space to prepare for developing our very own.
+- NFTs are accessible from different NFT market places such as OpenSea.

 - See you in the next lesson!